astrobenji/lenstronomy-metals-notebooks/README.md

 To make it work, you need three things:

-* Observations of the light distribution of the system (It's also fine to use a bright emission line, such as H ).
+* Observations of the light distribution of the system (It's also fine to use a bright emission line, such as H$\alpha$).
 * Observations of the 2D metallicity distribution of the system, with uncertainty.
 * An estimate of the point spread function of the telescope.